 Suvorexant, known as a dual orexin 1 and 2 receptor antagonist (DORA) blocks orexin, a brain chemical that is associated with sleep disruption.
 Orexin-A and -B peptides are produced in the hypothalamus and are necessary for normal wakefulness.
 Loss of orexin neurons in humans is linked with narcolepsy, a sleep disorder which involves excessive daytime sleepiness and cataplexy, a sudden loss of muscle tone.
 Normally, orexin levels increase during the day and fall at night.
 The loss of orexin in narcolepsy points to the importance of orexin to maintain a wakeful state.
 Suvorexant would be the first in a new drug class called orexin receptor antagonists.

-Other drugs that treat insomnia affect the brain on a larger scale, and occupy γ-aminobutyric acid type A (GABA-A) and benzodiazepine receptors, but often lead to residual side effects like daytime drowsiness, forgetfulness (amnesia), or rebound insomnia.
-Sedating antidepressants, such as trazodone, doxepin, or amitriptyline, have also been used to induce sleep.
-Antihistamines, like diphenhydramine (Benadryl), and melatonin are available over-the-counter and used for sleep.
+Other drugs that treat insomnia affect the brain on a larger scale, and occupy γ-aminobutyric acid type A and BZ receptors (GABA-A, GABA-BZ), but can lead to residual side effects like daytime drowsiness, forgetfulness (amnesia), or rebound insomnia.
+Unusual sleep-related behaviors such as sleep-driving, or sleep eating have also been reported.
+Sedating antidepressants, such as trazodone, doxepin, and amitriptyline have also been used to induce sleep.
+Antihistamines, like diphenhydramine (Benadryl), and melatonin are available over-the-counter for insomnia.

 Suvorexant Phase III Clinical Trials

 Suvorexant Effectiveness: Nine clinical trials have been completed for suvorexant as of May 2013.
 The NDA for suvorexant is based on data from a broad clinical development program looking at efficacy and safety in adult patients.
 Studies included: